We're here if you have a question

 In December 2019, First Insight (a world leader in predictive analytics) surveyed consumers in the U.S. on how sustainable practices are impacting their shopping habits and purchase decisions.
 The results showed the growing expectation for sustainable goods, as the current generation makes purchases dependent on the environmental ethics of how a product is manufactured.

-One way to be more sustainable is to reduce landfill waste and microplastics that leach harmful BPA’s.
+One way to be more sustainable is to reduce landfill waste, eliminate products made with PFAS, and microplastics that leach harmful BPA’s.
 Consider replacing petroleum based or poly plastics with biodegradable and compostable plant-based PLA products at your facility today.
 Also available are bio-based and recycled fiber technologies that utilize stockpiles of useless recycled P.E.T. water bottles.
 Shredded and extruded as a fiber then blended with recuperated polyester yarns, this recycled yarn technology is used in the knitting processes of industrial protective sleeves and work gloves.

 The “Green World” can be overwhelming.
 With so many buzz words and phrases it’s hard to keep track of the many eco-terms used in today’s marketplace.
 We thought it would be a good to define some everyday words and lesser known terms and share them with you so you can better navigate towards a healthier world.